Charlie Morley is a self-taught lucid dreamer since the age of 17 and has been a practicing Buddhist for the past 10 years.

 Now a lucid dreaming teacher within the context of Tibetan Buddhism, he brings together Western scientific and Tibetan Buddhist dream practices.
 His aim is to bring mindful awareness into all stages of dream, sleep and waking life.

 Charlie is the co-creator of a holistic approach to lucid dreaming and conscious sleeping called Mindfulness of Dream & Sleep.
 He has run lucid dreaming workshops and retreats around the UK, Europe, Africa and America, and lectured at universities.
-Last year, Charlie gave the first ever TED talk on lucid dreaming at the San Diego TEDx conference:
+Charlie also gave the first ever TED talk on lucid dreaming at the San Diego TEDx conference.

 The following interview introduces Charlie's personal perspectives on lucidity and out-of-body experiences.

 Charlie Morley: I teach a holistic approach to lucid dreaming called Mindfulness of Dream & Sleep which was developed by the well know mindfulness meditation teacher Rob Nairn and myself.
 In this approach we use a combination of lucid dreaming and conscious sleeping techniques from both the Western psychological and Tibetan Buddhist schools, all set within a framework of daytime mindfulness and awareness training.
 By combining Western and Eastern techniques we can take the ancient power of the Tibetan Buddhist approach to dream work and make it accessible to Western practitioners without any homogenisation of the two traditions.